From Subdirect Sums to Virtuality: Introduction \

-Another approach proceeds by presenting a subdirect product by "diagonalizing" homomorphisms emanating from a single group; by that\ we gain important new insight - but also some basic general results about homomorphisms, considerably extending classical/elementary ones.
-The possibilities of the techniques arizing from this approach are not exhausted here, they are just opened.
+Another approach proceeds in section 5, by presenting a subdirect product through "diagonalizing" homomorphisms emanating from a single group; by that\ we gain an independent, quite different view of them - but then also some basic general results about homomorphisms, by applying the conclusions of the previous sections on such presentations of subdirect products, results considerably extending classical/elementary ones (see proposition \ref{2epimTh} and its corollaries).
+The possibilities of the techniques arising from this approach are not exhausted here, they are just opened.

-\textit{Key words: subdirect products, general structural theorems for subgroups of direct products, equivalence relation and "structural isomorphisms", "core", cohesive components or blocks of the core, cohesion decomposition of the core, "smashed subgroups" of direct products, pullbacks versus "tersed" presentation by homomorphisms of a subdirect product. }
+The achievements and insights in this work, with the intense focus on the level of subsets and their elements, somehow pave the way toward a virtual approach to module extension and diagram theory, the fundaments of which are laid in \cite{StG1} and in \cite{StG}.

+\textit{Key words: Presentations of subdirect products, decomposition as a subdirect product, adhesive fibres, subdirect }$AutR$ \textit{-classes, Subdirect (in)decomposability, Subdirect presentations.}

 \textit{About notation:}